The Miranda Standard Environment

 init [1,2,3,4] = [1,2,3].

-See also last\'. \[Note, by the
+See also last\'. \[Note, by thedual` of a list processing function

 we mean the function which does the same job in a world where all lists